goauthentik/authentik/website/blog/2024-02-20-release-2024-2-is-here/item.md

 -   ### *Pretend user exists* option for Identification stage

     Previously the Identification stage would only continue if a user matching the user identifier exists.
 While this was the intended functionality, this release adds an option to continue to the next stage even if no matching user was found.
-"Pretend" users cannot authenticate nor receive emails, and don't exist in the database.
+"Pretend" users can neither authenticate nor receive emails, and don't exist in the database.

 -   ### Flows can now be restricted to outposts